More about STF Sitojaure Mountain cabin

 For a longer day tour, climb one of the peaks Tjirak or Tjiraksnjurte.
 Follow Kungsleden northward approximately three kilometres, turn north-west and go around the steep south and east sides of Tjirak.
 From here, you can look into Sarek to the west, the steep mountain sides down to Lake Sitojaure, and Ultevis’ virgin forests and bogs in the extended lakes to the west.

 During the summer season, the Sámis have regular boat service on the lake for hikers who want to connect to and from Kungsleden at Svine on the southern beach.
-You can row during good weather – but it’s far!
+For more information about boat service, please see www.sitojaure.com/en/

 This is how it works in a mountain cabin